DEFRA/apas-docs/docs/calculator/latest/en/pages/2-sources.md

 ## The Map

-Sources, assessment points and additional information can be viewed simultaneously by selecting the layers in the Layerpanel, found in the toolbar to the right of the map.
+Sources, custom assessment points and additional information can be viewed simultaneously by selecting the layers in the Layerpanel, found in the toolbar to the right of the map.
+For example, you can select a preferred map base layer which includes OS and OSNI maps.

 **Please note that even when using Irish grid references, the map will display the cursor location according to the British National Grid in the bottom left corner.**